Jackie Fairweather

 Jacquilyn Louise "Jackie" Fairweather (née Gallagher; 10 November 1967 – 1 November 2014) was an Australian world champion triathlete, long-distance runner, coach and Australian Institute of Sport high-performance administrator.

 Personal life

 Jacquilyn Louise Gallagher was born on 10 November 1967 in Perth.
 Her parents were Delys and Martin, and she had two younger brothers: Matthew and Joshua.
 In 1979, whilst living in Sydney, she became involved in Little Athletics.
 She moved to Brisbane in the mid-1980s; and, in 1989, she completed a Bachelor of Human Movement Studies (First Class Honours) at the University of Queensland.
 In 1991, she completed a Master of Science (Exercise Physiology and Cardiac Rehabilitation) at the Eastern Illinois University.
 In 2001, she moved to Canberra to take up the position of Head Coach of the newly established Australian Institute of Sport triathlon program.
-In 2004, she married Simon Fairweather, Australian archery gold medalist from the 2000 Sydney Olympics.
+In 2004, she married Simon Fairweather, Australian archery gold medallist from the 2000 Sydney Olympics.